 Rocky Mountain Martial Arts on Main Street offers classes for all ages.

 The Flat Top Range, assessable from New Castle via the Buford Road (CR 245), is an exceptional region for hunters.
 The White River National Forest is open to hunting for elk, mule deer, wild turkeys, black bear and big horn sheep.
 Hunting licenses are available at City Market in New Castle, as are supplies for hunting trips.
 There are campgrounds near Meadow Lake, a prime hunting location, and dispersed camping is allowed throughout the Forest.
 Hunting information and regulations are available from Colorado Parks and Wildlife.

 Buford Road The same parking lot gives access to a network of snowshoeing and cross country skiing trails to the east.
 The trails lead through meadows and aspen groves, leading to spectacular outlooks.
+These trails are maintained by a local volunteer group, West Elk Trails, Inc. For more information or a map of this area visit West Elk Trails’ website.
 East Elk Creek Turn onto East Elk Creek Road just north of New Castle.
 The road follows the creek through farm and ranchlands to a parking lot.
 The road entering the White River forest is unplowed in the winter and provides a great 1 1/4 mile snowshoeing trail to bridge crossing the creek.
 Harvey Gap Does not maintain cross-country trails, but the entire park is open to skiers all winter.
 Lakota Canyon Ranch Golf Course Open to snowshoers and skiers all winter.